-This means we are going to use a build configuration that generates ARM code, will run from RAM, and generates code with debug information and no optimization, so it can be debugged.
-If we wanted to produce production code with no debug information and optimization enabled, we could use the ARM RAM Release configuration.
-However, because we are going to use the debugger, we shall use the ARM RAM Debug configuration.
+This means we are going to use a build configuration that generates code with debug information and no optimization, so it can be debugged.
+If we wanted to produce production code with no debug information and optimization enabled, we could use the MAXQ30 Release configuration.
+However, because we are going to use the debugger, we shall use the MAXQ30 Debug configuration.

 To build the project:

 Alternatively, to build the Tutorial project using a shortcut menu:

 CrossWorks starts compiling the project files, but stops after detecting an error.
 The Output window shows the Transcript, which contains the errors found in the project:

 The file main.c contains two errors.
 After compilation, CrossWorks moves the cursor to the line containing the first reported error and displays an error message in the Output window.
 (You can change this behavior by modifying the Text Editor > Editing Options > Enable Popup Diagnostics environment option using the Tools > Options dialog.)

 To correct the error, change the return type of factorial from void to int in its prototype.